Haldane's dilemma: Impact on neutral theory as "Haldane's dilemma"

 Haldane (1957 [= The Cost of Natural Selection]) drew attention to the fact that in the process of the evolutionary substitution of one allele for another, at any intensity of selection and no matter how slight the importance of the locus, a substantial number of individuals would usually be lost because they did not already possess the new allele.
 Kimura (1960, 1961) has referred to this loss as the substitutional (or evolutional) load, but because it necessarily involves either a completely new mutation or (more usually) previous change in the environment or the genome, I like to think of it as a dilemma for the population: for most organisms, rapid turnover in a few genes precludes rapid turnover in the others.
 A corollary of this is that, if an environmental change occurs that necessitates the rather rapid replacement of several genes if a population is to survive, the population becomes extinct.

-That is, since a high number of deaths are required to fix one gene rapidly, and dead organisms do not reproduce, fixation of more than one gene simultaneously would conflict.
-Note that Haldane's model assumes independence of genes at different loci; if the selection intensity is 0.1 for each gene moving towards fixation, and there are N such genes, then the reproductive capacity of the species will be lowered to 0.9^{N} times the original capacity.
-Therefore, if it is necessary for the population to fix more than one gene, it may not have reproductive capacity to counter the deaths.
+That is, there is a speed limit to how many genes can fix within a given time.
+Note that Haldane's model assumes independence of genes at different loci; if the selection intensity is 0.1 for each gene moving towards fixation, and there are N such genes, then the reproductive capacity of the species will be lowered to 0.9^{N} times the capacity of an individual who had the ideal genotype at every locus.

-Evolution above Haldane's limit

-Various models evolve at rates above Haldane's limit.

-J. A. Sved showed that a threshold model of selection, where individuals with a phenotype less than the threshold die and individuals with a phenotype above the threshold are all equally fit, allows for a greater substitution rate than Haldane's model (though no obvious upper limit was found, though tentative paths to calculate one were examined e.g. the death rate).
-John Maynard Smith and Peter O'Donald followed on the same track.

-Additionally, the effects of density-dependent processes, epistasis, and soft selective sweeps on the maximum rate of substitution have been examined.

-By looking at the polymorphisms within species and divergence between species an estimate can be obtained for the fraction of substitutions that occur due to selection.
-This parameter is generally called alpha (hence DFE-alpha), and appears to be large in some species, although almost all approaches suggest that the human-chimp divergence was primarily neutral.
+The fraction of sequence divergence caused by adaptation is now known as "alpha" and estimated using versions of the McDonald–Kreitman test, based on comparing patterns of polymorphisms within species to patterns of divergence between species.
+This alpha parameter appears to be large in some species, although almost all approaches suggest that the human-chimp divergence was primarily neutral.
 However, if divergence between Drosophila species was as adaptive as the alpha parameter suggests, then it would exceed Haldane's limit.